agrawalanshika/Screen-Recapture-Detection/README.md

 <img src="assets/pipeline.png" width="1000">
 </p>

-The proposed system follows a lightweight computer vision pipeline that transforms an input image into a prediction through handcrafted feature extraction and machine learning.
-Each image undergoes preprocessing before extracting a set of discriminative visual features, which are then used by a trained Random Forest classifier to determine whether the image is a genuine photograph or a screen recapture.

 ### Why Handcrafted Features?

 Instead of relying on deep learning, this project adopts a handcrafted feature-based approach tailored to the available dataset size and deployment requirements.
 The extracted features capture image quality, texture, color distribution, gradient information, and frequency-domain characteristics that are commonly affected during the screen recapture process.